adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.29 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.0.1.

 = 1.9.28 =
 * Moved the AdPlugg general options page help to a class (instead of a global function).